 - ½ cup powdered sugar

 - 2 tbsp. vanilla sugar or 2 tbsp. sugar plus 1 tsp. vanilla bean paste

 - 1 tsp. lemon zest or ¼ tsp. lemon extract

 - 1 pinch of salt

-- powdered sugar to taste optional
+- to taste powdered sugar for dusting the cookies optional

-- Pre-heat the oven to 350°F and line two baking sheets with parchment paper or a silicone mat.
+- Preheat the oven to 350°F and line two baking sheets with parchment paper or a silicone mat.

-- Bake for about 10 min. or until lightly golden.
+- Bake for about 10 - 12 min. or until lightly golden.

 - Optional: Sprinkle with powdered sugar.